People can wind up their SMSF for many different reasons, including:

 For more details, see the ATO website.

-Changing from an SMSF to an industry fund or any other fund has a few key benefits.
+Changing from an SMSF to another fund has a few key benefits.
 Of course, it always depends on your situation.

 We take care of all the administration, legal compliance, and reporting.